Adwoa-p/remote-git-basics/profile.md

 My name is Adwoa.
 I am in the Computer Science Department.
+I'm from the Eastern region.